buddycloud/buddycloud.com/slate/source/includes/_search.md

 #Search

-You can query all public channels on all federated Buddycloud servers.
-You can also perform more specific searches for content on your local Buddycloud server.
+You can search for authors, metadata, channels, and channel content.

-There are two search services on Buddycloud:
+There are two search services on Buddycloud that are tuned for different needs,
-- *Local search* that references content on your buddycloud site.
+- *Local search:* finds content on your own Buddycloud domain.
-- *Remote search* that [crawls public channels](https://github.com/buddycloud/channel-directory) on all buddycloud sites for channel content and channel metadata.
+- *Buddycloud-wide search:* finds channels, posts and metadata from open channels using the [Buddycloud crawler](https://github.com/buddycloud/channel-directory).

 Local search
-???Lloyd - what does this do???
+???Lloyd - could you pleae write a quick description of this???

 Search type      | Local search | Buddycloud-wide search
 -----------------|--------------|------------------------
-Channel content  | avaliable for open and closed channels on local Buddycloud site | only posts in an open channel but on all Buddycloud sites
-Post author  | yes | no
+Channel content  | open and private channels | open channels Post author  | yes | no
 Channel metadata | yes | yes
 Location / Nearby | no  | yes